TL;DR: Here’s the layer I do

 |---|---|---|

 The plugin alone isn’t enough.
-The real enforcement comes from routing rules written into AGENTS.md — instructions the AI must follow on every session:
+The real enforcement comes from routing rules written into AGENTS.md:

 | Rule | What’s Blocked | What You Use Instead |